But it seems that the Day Of The Dead gets even more popular with each passing year.

 For example, in Michoacan, people head to the island of Janitzio on Lake Pátzcuaro while across the state of Oaxaca, especially in the smaller town of the Valles Centrales.

 And What Are The Day Of The Dead Traditions?

-Throughout the country cemeteries and graves are decorated with papel picado (a colorful paper garland) and flowers (with orange marigolds on adult graves and white orchids on childrens' graves).
-Additionally, people build altars to celebrate the loved ones who have passed by showcasing objects that were coveted by and represent the deceased -- including photos, trinkets, and even their favorite foods.
+Additionally, people build ofrendas or altars to celebrate the loved ones who have passed by showcasing objects coveted by and representing the deceased — including photos, trinkets, and even their favorite foods.

-During the holiday you'll find people dressed in costumes and with their faces painted to represent the dead and there are many representations of skulls (or calaveras) from hand-painted ceramic skulls to sugar-candy skulls.
+During the holiday, you’ll find people dressed in elaborate costumes and with their faces painted to represent the dead and look like skeletons.
+One of the classic characters of the holiday is La Calavera Catrina also referred to as La Catrina, and is the inspiration for many women’s outfits where they’re wearing the turn-of-the-century dress.
+There are also many representations of skulls (or Calaveras), from hand-painted ceramic skulls to sugar skulls.

-Speaking of, what we particularly love about Day Of The Dead is that the holiday has its own set of foods made just for the occasion.
-There is everything from tamales and specific kinds of moles to sweets and breads that are supposed to help counteract the bitterness of death like pan de muertos.
+But, unsurprisingly, what we particularly love about Day Of The Dead is that the holiday has its own set of foods made just for the occasion.

 So Where Are The Best Places To Celebrate Day Of The Dead In Mexico?

-If you’ve never been to Mexico before, heading to the country's cultural epicenter, Mexico City, to explore around Día De Muertos couldn’t be a better pick.
-It's a time of year when Mexico City's rainy season is coming to an end and Day Of The Dead feels are in full force.
+If you’ve never been to Mexico before, heading to the country’s cultural epicenter, Mexico City, to explore Día De Muertos couldn’t be a better pick.
+It’s a time of year when Mexico City’s rainy season is coming to an end so the weather tends to be ideal fall weather and Day Of The Dead feels are in full force.

 Michoacán’s Lake Patzcuaro

 If you’ve been to Mexico before and want a deep and meaningful dive into a destination centered around local, you’ll want to consider exploring Michoacan.